-Using Year to Date (YTD) income represented on a paystub to annualize income is not required determine income.
-Year to Date income represents historical, as opposed to recent income.
+Using year to date income represented on a paystub to annualize income is not required determine income.
+Year to date income represents historical, as opposed to recent income.
 To the extent it reaches beyond the 120 day timeframe, it may be significantly out of date by program standards for LIHTC, as well other program sources, such as HOME.
 It may unfairly disqualify households that would qualify under the strict application of the IRS description of anticipated income.

-LIHTC Projects with HOME: Owners / Agents of projects with both LIHTC and HOME should be aware that the HOME program requires 2 months of paystubs.
+LIHTC Projects with HOME: owners / agents of projects with both LIHTC and HOME should be aware that the HOME program requires 2 months of paystubs.
 For example, if paystubs are issued bi-weekly, HOME requires a minimum of 4 paystubs, but if they are issued weekly, HOME requires a minimum of 8.
-Owner / Agents should apply the most restrictive rule based on programs that have funded the project, and use 8 paystubs.
+Owners should apply the most restrictive rule based on programs that have funded the project, and use 8 paystubs.

-Third party verification forms: Where 3rd parties are asked to fill out a verification form, Owners should use consistent forms, and ask each 3rd party to fill them out completely.
+Third party verification forms: Where 3rd parties are asked to fill out a verification form, owners should use consistent forms, and ask each 3rd party to fill them out completely.